ajc356/dsp/lessons/statistics/3-1-actual_biased.md

   new_pmf.Normalize()
   return new_pmf
 ```
-Compute the 'biased' distribution as observed by respondents (probability associated with number of children in a family is 'biased' by the number of children in a family)
+Compute the 'biased' distribution as observed by respondents (probability associated with number of children in a family is 'biased' by the number of children in a family) using BiasPMF function.

 ```
 biased_child_pmf = BiasPmf(actual_child_pmf, label = 'observed')